networktocode/ntc-yang-models/docs/models/dynamic/vlan.rst

 /vlan
 -----

-Top-level container for VLAN configuration/state
+Top-level container for VLAN configuration and state

 **nodetype**: ``container``